-The method readlines() read until EOF using readline() and return a list containing the lines.
+Python file method readlines() reads until EOF using readline() and returns a list containing the lines.
 If the optional sizehint argument is present, instead of reading up to EOF, whole lines totalling approximately sizehint bytes (possibly after rounding up to an internal buffer size) are read.

 fileObject.readlines( sizehint );